Uncapp3d/NameChecker/README.md

 # NameChecker

-If you want to check if names are free in minecraft, just paste the names in "names.txt" and rund the python script
+If you want to check if names are free in minecraft, just paste the names in "names.txt" and run the python script